KRaft Configuration for Confluent Platform

 q1Sh-9_ISia_zwGINzRvyQ

-bin/kafka-storage format -t q1Sh-9_ISia_zwGINzRvyQ -c etc/kafka/kraft/server.properties
+bin/kafka-storage format -t q1Sh-9_ISia_zwGINzRvyQ -c etc/kafka/kraft/controller.properties

 Previously, Kafka would format blank storage directories automatically and generate a new cluster ID automatically.
 One reason for the change is that auto-formatting can sometimes obscure an error condition.
 This is particularly important for the metadata log maintained by the controller and broker servers.
 If a majority of the controllers were able to start with an empty log directory, a leader might be able to be elected with missing committed data.
+To configure the log directory, either set metadata.log.dir or log.dirs.
+For more information, see Listeners and logs.

 Tools for debugging KRaft mode